 Portugal’s democracy founder Mario Soares dies aged 92

-Portugal's former president Mario Soares, widely seen as the father of the country's modern-day democracy, died Saturday aged 92 a fortnight after being admitted to hospital.
+Portugal's former president Mario Soares, widely seen as the father of the country's modern-day democracy, died Saturday aged 92 in Lisbon, a fortnight after being admitted to hospital.

 The founder of Portugal’s Socialist party, Soares spent decades in politics and spearheaded the country’s entry into the European Union.
 He was president from 1986 to 1996 after serving as foreign minister and prime minister, and later became a European lawmaker.

-Portugal declared three days of national mourning from Monday and his state funeral will be held Tuesday, the presidential office told AFP.
+Portugal declared three days of national mourning from Monday for the deceased leader.

-Soares had been admitted to hospital in Lisbon on December 13, and although his condition initially showed signs of some improvement, he later fell into a deep coma from which he never recovered.
+Soares had been admitted to hospital on December 13, and although his condition initially showed signs of some improvement, he later fell into a deep coma from which he never recovered.

 The new United Nations secretary-general, ex-Portuguese premier Antonio Guterres, hailed Soares as “one of the rare political leaders who had real stature in both Europe and the world.”